-Avoid skidding over rough ground.
-Unlock the winch to let the cable drum free wheel.
-Leave the log hooked up to the winch.
+- Avoid skidding over rough ground.
+Unlock the winch to let the rope drum freespool.
+Leave the log hooked up to the winch. - Drive the tractor over the rough ground, then stop the tractor and winch the log through. - Lock the winch drum and continue skidding.